3. Assessment of Taught Schemes

-16. Each module to have a designated Module Co-ordinator and responsibility for the module to fall within the department and Institute to which the Module Co-ordinator belongs.
+16. Each module to have a designated Module Co-ordinator and responsibility for the module to fall within the department to which the Module Co-ordinator belongs.

-17. Each Single Honours degree scheme to be the responsibility of one Institute.
-Where a Single Honours scheme is delivered by two or more Institutes, one shall be designated as having administrative responsibility for it.
-Each component of a Joint Honours, or Major-Minor scheme, shall be the responsibility of the Institute offering that component.
+17. Each Single Honours degree scheme to be the responsibility of one department.
+Where a Single Honours scheme is delivered by two or more departments, one shall be designated as having administrative responsibility for it.
+Each component of a Joint Honours, or Major-Minor scheme, shall be the responsibility of the department offering that component.